department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 <div class="va-introtext">

-View pension rates and find out if your pension rate is protected.
+View pension rates determined by older laws and find out if your pension rate is protected.
 </div>

 ## Section 306 disability pension